python/cpython/Doc/library/email.errors.rst

    Since :meth:`Message.add_payload` is deprecated, this exception is rarely raised in practice.
-However the exception may also be raised if the :meth:`attach` method is called on an instance of a class derived from :class:`MIMENonMultipart` (e.g. :class:`MIMEImage`).
+However the exception may also be raised if the :meth:`attach` method is called on an instance of a class derived from :class:`~email.mime.nonmultipart.MIMENonMultipart` (e.g.
+   :class:`~email.mime.image.MIMEImage`).

-Here's the list of the defects that the :class:`FeedParser` can find while parsing messages.
+Here's the list of the defects that the :class:`~email.mime.parser.FeedParser` can find while parsing messages.
 Note that the defects are added to the message where the problem was found, so for example, if a message nested inside a :mimetype:`multipart/alternative` had a malformed header, that nested message object would have a defect, but the containing messages would not.